dannydwarren/dannydwarren.github.io/_posts/2017-05-23-setting-up-jekyll-for-gitbub-pages.md

 ### Themes Attempt 3+ (SPOILER: SUCCESS)
 I visited [Jekyll's Themes Wiki](https://github.com/jekyll/jekyll/wiki/Themes) on GitHub.
 After a lot of browsing I tried to get [Bitwiser](http://bitwiser.in/bitwiser/demo.html) working.
 This is where the first glimpse of hope arrived.
 I added it manually which means editing the `_config.yaml` to _not_ specify any theme (ex: `#theme: comment-out-all-theme-declarations`).
 This provided an implementation of `index.html` which I thought was interesting.
 Namely it looked like a template file.
 This is the key we'll learn about later.

 The Bitwiser theme was too buggy for me and did not format the list of posts on the home page well, so I decided to try the [Hydejack](https://github.com/qwtel/hydejack) theme.
 This theme encouraged an empty `index.html`.
 I thought that strange, but it started working right away.
 The home page, when set to `layout: blog` shows all posts as we see it today, and each post when set to `layout: post` is nicely formatted.
 I really like this theme.
 I had to add it manually as well even though there is a gem for it.
-Something about my setup seems incompatible with gems working nicely.
+The theme is not supported by GitHub pages via a gem.
 The `Hydejack` [installation instructions](https://qwtel.com/hydejack/docs/6.4.1/installation/#running-locally) have been very helpful in getting started and getting things configured.

 #### The index.(html|md) Secret
 Adapted from an email response from GitHub Support: The theme's default layout, which you specified for index.md doesn't have any code to show a list of posts, just the chosen page.